Fast Few-Shot Classification by Few-Iteration Meta-Learning: Method

 \subsection{Transductive Objective}

 Base learner modules for few-shot learning algorithms often suffer from high variance due to the low amount of labeled data available.
 However, the base learner $\mathcal{B}$ also has access to the unlabeled query samples, often ignored by meta-learning methods.
 These can aid the base learner by constraining the hypothesis search space.
 This setting is very similar to a semi-supervised learning setup~\cite{lee2013pseudo_semi, oliver2018realistic_semi}.
 Recent metric-learning based few-shot classification methods~\cite{hou2019cross_can,liu2018learning_propogation} have demonstrated encouraging results by integrating transductive strategies.
-Instead, we propose a strategy for integrating transductive learning into optimization-based meta-learning.
-Our approach is formulated as a regularization, inspired by work~\cite{grandvalet2005semi} from the semi-supervised learning literature.
+In contrast to previous works, we propose a strategy for integrating the transductive learning into the base learner itself.
+This imposes significant challenges since transductive objectives, such as the Shannon entropy, are non-convex in general.
+We tackle this problem by performing efficient convex approximations, allowing us to effectively combine transductive and inductive terms in our optimization-based meta-learning framework.

 Although the base learner does not know to which class a query sample belongs, there is an important piece of information that it can exploit.
 Namely, that the query sample belongs to exactly \emph{one} of the categories in the task.
 This introduces a constraint, that can be formulated as an objective.
 In this work, we penalize the Shannon Entropy of the predictions on the query samples, stimulating the base learner to find classification parameters that yield confident predictions on the query set.
-Our transductive term is given by,
+Our transductive term is given by $\mathcal{L}_\text{tran}(\theta) = \sum_{j=1}^{\tilde{N}} H(\tilde{p}_j)$, where